Tenure review preparation guidelines

-The final criterion is service to the College and to the community.
-The College has always held that the responsibilities of its professionals extend beyond the limits of their classrooms and disciplinary interests.
+The final criterion is service to the college and to the community.
+The college has always held that the responsibilities of its professionals extend beyond the limits of their classrooms and disciplinary interests.
 This means that the committee looks for evidence that the candidates' presence has enriched the on- and off-campus communities in which they live.
-While community service is encouraged, it is voluntary; that is, lack of active community service will not be viewed negatively by the Faculty Welfare Committee or the President.
+While community service is encouraged, it is voluntary; that is, lack of active community service will not be viewed negatively by the Faculty Welfare Committee or the president.
 Campus service, however, is a central expectation for tenure-track faculty.

 The remainder of this document offers a list of suggestions which will help the candidate and his or her advocates generate the best possible evidence for the committee's consideration.

-1. Responsibility of the Department Chair
+1. Responsibility of the department chair

 Few candidates will have gone through this process before, so even what seem like self-evident, common-sensical observations may be news to them.